Pandoriux/zephyr-release/docs/config-options.md

 Type: `string`
 Default: `""`

-User-provided changelog content body, available in string pattern as `${changelogContentBody}`.
+User-provided changelog content body, available in [string patterns](./string-patterns.md) as `${changelogContentBody}`.
 If set, completely skips the built-in generation process and uses this value as the content.
 Should only be set dynamically, not in static config.

 #### changelog > path (Optional)